Anime studio hit by deadly fire is known for skill, fan base

 “Kyoto Animation demonstrated that a top brand can come from outside the capital,” Hikawa told an interview with NHK television.
 “It was a major breakthrough, and was a revolutionary change to the Japanese animation industry.”

 The company’s 160 employees work at studios in Uji and Kyoto and an office in Tokyo.
 The company also trains aspiring animators, produces and sells novelty goods featuring its characters.
-A store selling such items is near the studio damaged by Thursday’s fire in which authorities say 33 people were killed.
+A store selling such items is near the studio damaged by Thursday’s fire.

-The attack shocked animation fans across in and outside Japan.
-Even Prime Minister Shinzo Abe mourned for the victims as he tweeted that he was speechless at the magnitude of the damage.
+The attack, in which a man shouting “You die!” poured a flammable liquid near the entrance and set it ablaze, shocked animation fans across in and outside Japan.
+Prime Minister Shinzo Abe mourned for the victims as he tweeted that he was speechless at the magnitude of the damage.

 Anime fans expressed anger, prayed and mourned for the victims on social media.
 A cloud-funding site was set up to help the company rebuild.